 Peak capture in phytoplankton patches

 Phytoplankton patches have important impacts on patterns of primary productivity, the development of harmful algal blooms (HABs), and the survival and growth of zooplankton, including fish and invertebrate larvae.
 We have developed a peak-capture algorithm for the AUV to precisely detect chlorophyll fluorescence peaks and trigger water sample acquisition in phytoplankton patches [Zhang et al. 2010].
 The algorithm cross-checks for concurrent, high optical backscatter signal values to ensure that sampled fluorescence peaks are true biomass maxima.
 Using sliding temporal windows, the algorithm keeps track of the background levels of chlorophyll fluorescence and optical backscatter signals, as well as the fluorescence signal’s average peak level on successive yo-yo profiles, thereby adapting sensitivity to ambient conditions.
 Application of this method during a patch-tracking study revealed small-scale variability in the toxicity of a HAB species and indicated causative processes [Ryan et al. 2013a].
+Specifically, where the toxin producing phytoplankton populations were influenced by resuspended sediments, the phytoplankton were distinctly more toxic (Figure 1).
+The hypothesis for this relationship concerns trace metals, which have been shown in laboratory studies to regulate toxin production and which may be transported with the sediments.